 WORLD TOUR ROUTE

 “Pedal for Future” project is a complete world tour.
-I’ll be traversing the whole world for seven years uninterrupted without returning to Turkey in the course of this period using bicycle as transport vehicle (I cycled from Turkey to Japan previously) if I succeed in.
+I’ll be traversing the whole world for 16 years uninterrupted without returning to Turkey in the course of this period using bicycle as transport vehicle (I cycled from Turkey to Japan previously 2010-2011) if I succeed in.
 The World Tour Route will be as such (could change throughout my voyage!)

 Turkey, Bulgaria, Romania, Moldova, Ukraine, Russia, Finland (At this point I made a little change on my route and I decided to cycle up to the Artic Circle since I came up already so far towards north), Sweden, Norway, Denmark, Germany, Austria, Switzerland, Italy, Monaco, France, Belgium, The Netherlands, England, Scotland, Spain,